 No matter how difficult the passage, God promises to be with me on the journey and to bless my endurance with His very Self.

-It’s hard to receive sorrow as a gift and even harder to lift it as a sacrifice of praise.
+It’s hard to receive sorrow with open hands and even harder to lift it as a sacrifice of praise.

 But when I do, I find God meets me there.